GenadyT/JavaScript--Consume-External-API/README.md

 ## Consume ExternalAPI by JavaScript

-This .Net C# project is an example of consuming an external API by JavaScript/jQuery.
+This Web project is an example of consuming an external API by JavaScript/jQuery.

 ### Project Topic